TrellixVulnTeam/RedPlag_IZD3/README.md

 	- `HeatMapFile` : For storing the png file of the heatmap
 	- `HistogramFile` : For storing the png file of the histogram
 + For Visualizatio part, Two Views -
-	- `HearMapView` : contains a `get` function that returns the heatmap file in the image/png format
+	- `HeatMapView` : contains a `get` function that returns the heatmap file in the image/png format
 	- `HistogramView` : contains a `get` function that returns the histogram file in the image/png format

 ### Frontend :